chardbres/first-heroku-app/README.md

 - [ ] Run `heroku create` in the command line in the root of your Rails API to create a new (blank) app on Heroku.
 - [ ] Push your latest code to Heroku (`git push heroku master`)
-- [ ] Update your heroku database by telling Heroku to run your migration files (`heroku run rake db:migrate`).
+- [ ] Update your heroku database by telling Heroku to run your migration files (`heroku run rails db:migrate`).
-    If you have any other rake tasks that need to run (e.g. `rake db:seed`), run those with `heroku run` as well.
+    If you have any other rails tasks that need to run (e.g. `rails db:seed`), run those with `heroku run` as well.
 - [ ] Set your secrets.
 (Either by using the [command line](#set-your-secrets) or by using the heroku app panel in your browser)
 - [ ] Check your work by restarting heroku and opening your heroku application.